By Elizabeth Gillingham

 Jonathan Marshall has committed to Occidental University where he will be pre-med and play baseball.
 He was their top recruit and he had many other offers but wanted to stay in California.

-Andrew McAlpin received almost 70 percent on an athletic scholarship to play at Northwest Nazarene University just outside of Boise, Idaho.
+Andrew McAlpin received an athletic scholarship to play at Northwest Nazarene University just outside of Boise, Idaho.
 NWU is a Division 2 school where he should really thrive.

 Dante Juliano has also committed to Northwest Nazarene.